Tournament Rules

 The schedule for the first round will be determined by drawing lots.
 After that the schedule will be determined by the current ranking, where the players ranked 1 and 2, 3 and 4, 5 and 6 and so on will compete against each other.
 In addition to that we will take care that players do not have to play against each other twice (if possible).
 Then the next suitable player in the ranking will be determined (this will be done actually by a software solution).
 In every game the starting player is the player that has started fewer times.
 In case of ties the player placed at position one in a game by the software is the starting player.

-All games are played only with the basic Carcassonne game, with the following rule variations: Cities with two tiles give four points (not two).
-The Farmer’s value is calculated like this: For every meadow the number of farmers is calculated and a player with the most farmers receives 3 points for every city at that meadow.
+All games are played with the basic Carcassonne game only.
+Depending how old your own game is please be aware of the following: cities with two tiles give four points (not two).
+The Farmer’s value is calculated like this: for every meadow the number of farmers is calculated and a player with the most farmers receives 3 points for every city at that meadow.
 Note that every player can get the points for one city in this manner more than one time!

 During your opponent's turn you may choose and look at your next tile.
 But beware: the new tile has to be at anytime above the tabletop, so it is clear which one you've chosen.
 Make sure, you don't mistake your chosen one with another!
 You may look at it (secretly), but at the beginning of your turn before you add it to the "board", let your opponent have a look at it, which one it is.